HasanDnr/public-pages/learn/learn.md

 If you haven’t already, find somewhere to build your pile.
 This could be as simple as a mound of scraps that you cover with a makeshift ‘lid’ to protect the heap from the rain.
 However, depending what pests you have to guard against, you might need something more.

-To explore some options, please visit our [Soil Maker Box page](https://www.makesoil.org/the-soil-maker-box/) to find out more.
+To explore some options, please visit our [DIY page](https://www.makesoil.org/diy) to find out more.

 ## 3) Choose the right place for your Soil Maker Box